-I’ve recently benefited greatly from using all the resources available at the LSE to refresh myself with some academic literature.
+I’ve recently gained access to a large university library and refreshed myself with some academic literature.
 Here’s a few works that I’ve been reading:

 - Rodrik, D. (2015).
 “Economics Rules: The Rights and Wrongs of the Dismal Science“.
 New York: W.W.
 Norton & Company.